 I worked in an emergency room for over a year, and I was astounded both by how many people came in for migraines and how shitty it is to have them.
 Some people had vision issues that block out specifics in their vision, while others couldn’t stand the lights on in the room or a voice raised above a whisper.
 Some migraines even caused uncontrollable vomiting.
-Plus, crying children in the waiting room were even more unbearable than normal.
+Plus, for those folks crying children in the waiting room were even more unbearable than normal because of hearing issues.
 Migraine headaches are a real problem; they can shut down your life in a hurry.

 - Mood changes (irritable, hyperactive)

 - Diarrhea or constipation

 - Food cravings